caffeine-suite/caffeine-script/tests-to-add.md

 ```
 ---

-The trailing space in the interpolation breacks things...
+The trailing space in the interpolation breaks things...

 ```coffeescript
 "#{123 }"
 ```